Shanks' bias in function fields: Introduction

 \begin{theorem*}[Corollary~\ref{cor:mainlambda} and~\ref{cor:gapLfunc}] Let \(A_{\pm}^\lambda(n;m)\) be the number of non-constant monic polynomials \(f \in A\) of degree at most \(n\) with \(\lambda(f) \chi_m(f) = \pm 1\).
 Assume that GSH holds for the Dirichlet \(L\)-function \(L(s, \chi_m)\).
 Then we have

 where a closed formula for the density is obtained.
 When \(q \equiv 1 \pmod{4}\), the density can be made arbitrarily close to \(\frac{1}{2}\) by choosing \(m\) appropriately with large enough degree. \end{theorem*} We also study several variants (e.g.\ non-cumulative densities and replacing \(\lambda\) by the M\"obius function \(\mu\)).
 In particular, we show there is no bias when restricting to square-free polynomials (Theorem~\ref{thm:mainmu}).
-Example calculations of the densities are given in Section~\ref{sec:examples}.
+Example calculations of the densities are given in Section~\ref{sec:examples}, where the accompanying SageMath code can be found in the GitHub repository \href{https://github.com/seewoo5/sage-function-field}{github.com/seewoo5/sage-function-field}.

 To prove our main theorem, we first exhibit \(L\)-functions attached to these biases (Proposition~\ref{prop:biasL}).
 We then apply the Kronecker--Weyl equidistribution theorem and Portmanteau's theorem to derive explicit density formulas via elementary trigonometric-series calculations.
 In particular, one expresses the bias as a linear combination of cosines with \(\bQ\)-linearly independent periods; equidistribution reduces the question to evaluating a constant term, and the final inequality follows from comparing symmetric polynomials in those cosines (Theorem~\ref{thm:blambdabias}).
-We also gave several numerical examples to illustrate our results (Section~\ref{sec:examples}).
-Supplementary SageMath codes can be found in the GitHub repository~\href{https://github.com/seewoo5/sage-function-field}{https://github.com/seewoo5/sage-function-field}.